 The Traditional Plan requires completion of core courses (12 credit hours) and five courses in the specialization (15 credit hours).
-The core courses are EDU 6304, 6305, 6315 and 6322.
-The specialization courses include: EDU 6312, 6317, 6319, 6321 and 6339.
-One course in English as a second language is also required: EDU 6320 or 6390.
+One course in English as a second language is also required.
 Students in the Traditional Plan must choose an additional six credit hours of electives.

 The Gifted and Talented Focus Plan requires completion of core courses (12 credit hours).
-Its specialization requires 12 credit hours: EDU 6312, 6319, 6321 and 6339.
-Four gifted and talented courses are required: EDU 6325, 6347, 6388 and 6397.
+Its specialization requires 12 credit hours.